 We can have a good idea of what the time decay component of an option will be simply by looking at the option greeks.
 Theta is the value that tells us how much the option premium will decay every day, assuming the underlying stock value stays the same price.

 Let’s say an option has a theta of .01; we know that every day, assuming the stock price stays the same, that option would decrease by 1 penny.
 You can always find this theta number in the greeks section of your option chain.

 Now the bigger challenge is not theta itself, but the reality that theta speeds up the closer an option gets to expiration.
-An at the money option may have a theta of .01 with 8 weeks to expiration but by the time the option is 3 weeks to expiration that theta may have increased to .025.
+An at the money option may have a theta of .01 with eight weeks to expiration, but by the time the option is three weeks to expiration that theta may have increased to .025.
 This is more than a 2x increase in time decay.
-Then as 2 weeks to expiration rolls around that theta may now be .04 and increasing every day.
+Then as two weeks to expiration rolls around, that theta may now be .04 and increasing every day.

-It may not seem like a lot to lose a penny or two per day from your option, however if you are losing 4 of those pennies, and it stacks up for 10 days, that’s .40 off your option.
-For an option with a starting premium of only $1.60, that represents 25% of the premium that has gone poof!
+It may not seem like a lot to lose a penny or two per day from your option, however if you are losing 4 of those pennies, and it stacks up for ten days, that’s .40 off your option.
+For an option with a starting premium of only $1.60, that represents 25% of the premium which has been lost.

 Notice how the time decay speeds up the closer the option gets to expiration.
 Misunderstanding this component causes most people to lose money with options.